QualitaX/NDFERC3643/README.md

 # Overview

-This project implements a Smart Derivative Contract (SDC) for Non-Deliverable Forwards that removes counterparty credit risk and automates settlement processes.
+This project implements a Smart Derivative Contract (SDC) for OTC Bilateral Trading of Uncleared Non-Deliverable Forwards that removes counterparty credit risk and automates settlement processes.
 The system enables two parties to exchange fixed and floating interest rate payments based on a notional amount, with automatic margin calls and settlement through Chainlink oracles.

 ### Key Benefits